armbian/documentation/docs/Process_CI.md

 # Lint On Scripts

-Run ShellCheck on all scripts and generates report as build artefact.
-Since our scripts are full of shellcheck problems we don't stop on errors.
+Run [ShellCheck](https://github.com/koalaman/shellcheck) on all scripts and generates report as a build artefact.
+Since our scripts are full of shellcheck problems we don't stop this action on errors.
+Not yet.
 For now, a report is generated.
 One has to download artefacts to see where the problems are.

-Linting is run automatically on every push - pull requests included.
+Linting is run automatically on every push, including pull requests.

 # Scorecards Security Scan